Tests of exogeneity in duration models with censored data: The test statistics

 Under $H_0$, it is clear that is equal to zero for all $ (v,x,w)$.
-Equivalently, we have that is equal to zero for all $(v,x,w)$.
-While it is possible to construct our test statistics based on an estimator of \eqref{jointind}, $V_T$ being subject to right censoring by $V_C$ substantially complicates estimation of the joint distribution of $(V_T,X,W)$.
-Nonetheless, possible estimators have been proposed by \cite{stute1993consistent} and \cite{akritas1994nearest}.
+Equivalently, we have that is equal to zero for all $v$ and all $(x,w)$ for which $\mathbbm{P}(X=x,W=w) > 0$.
+While it is possible to construct our test statistics based on an estimator of \eqref{jointind}, $V_T$ being subject to right censoring by $V_C$ substantially complicates estimation of $\mathbbm{P}(V_T \leq v, X = x, W =w)$.
+Nonetheless, possible estimators for this joint distribution have been proposed by \cite{stute1993consistent} and \cite{akritas1994nearest}.
 The estimator proposed by \cite{stute1993consistent} is simple to implement, but it would require the additional assumption that $\mathbbm{P}(V_T \leq V_C \mid X,W,V_T)=\mathbbm{P}(V_T \leq V_C \mid V_T)$.
-On the other hand, the approach proposed by \cite{akritas1994nearest} requires the estimation of $\mathbbm{P}(V_T \leq v\mid X = x,W = w)$ as a first step.
+On the other hand, the approach proposed by \cite{akritas1994nearest} requires the estimation of $\mathbbm{P}(V_T \leq v\mid X = x,W = w)$ as a first step to estimate $\mathbbm{P}(V_T \leq v, X = x, W =w)$.
 Therefore, we will construct our test statistics based on a nonparametric estimator of $\eqref{condind}$.
 To facilitate the construction of the test statistics, we will make the following key assumptions: \begin{enumerate}[label=(A\arabic*),left=0.25\leftmargin] \item $X$, $W$ and $Z$ take values in the finite sets $\mathcal{R}_X = \{x_1,\dots,x_{d_x}\}, \mathcal{R}_W=\{w_1,\dots,w_{d_w}\}$ and $\mathcal{R}_Z=\{z_1,\dots,z_{d_z}\}$ respectively. \item $C \indep (T,W) \mid X,Z$. \end{enumerate} Even though assumption \ref{Asupport} might be restrictive in some settings, it will allow us to develop a tractable, fully nonparametric approach to test $H_0$.
 Moreover, it has the advantage that we do not need to smooth over the covariates, treatment and duration time when estimating $F_{T\mid X,Z}$.
 Note that under Assumption \ref{Asupport}, a necessary condition for Assumption \ref{globidentass} to hold is that $d_w \geq d_z$.
 Possible extensions to allow for continuous covariates, instruments and treatments are discussed in Section \ref{secconclusion}.
 Further, it follows that Assumption \ref{AindepTC} is equivalent to assuming that $(i)$ $C \indep W \mid X,Z$ and $(ii)$ $T \indep C \mid X,W,Z$.
 Clearly, $(i)$ implies that after conditioning on $(X,Z)$, the instrument should not affect the censoring time $C$.
 In particular, if $W$ indicates being randomized to a treatment or control group, this means that, conditional on the baseline covariates $X$ and treatment participation $Z$, being assigned to the treatment or control group should not influence the censoring time.
 Practitioners can check for violations of $(i)$ by comparing the censoring rates for different levels of $W$ conditional on $(X,Z)$.
 On the other hand, $(ii)$ implies that the duration and censoring times are independent given the baseline covariates, treatment assignment and treatment participation.
 Even though this assumption is widely adopted in the literature on censored duration outcomes, it is, in general, nontestable \citep{TsiatisA.1975ANAo} and its violation can lead to biased estimates \citep{moeschberger_consequences_1984}.
-In Section \ref{secconclusion}, we outline a possible way to extend our approach to allow for some forms of dependence between $T$ and $C$, after conditioning on $(X,W,Z)$.
+Note that when $C$ is observed in addition to $Y$ and $\Delta$, \cite{frandsen2019testing} proposed a test for censoring point independence.
+In Section \ref{secconclusion}, we outline a possible extension to our approach that allows for some forms of dependence between $T$ and $C$ after conditioning on $(X,W,Z)$.